Thinking of making the swap to unpaper towels? Honestly, it’s easier than you think and you can make your own reusable paper towels in 15 minutes!

 I used scrap linen from a previous project for the backing to balance out the absorbency on one side and something good for glass cleaning, etc on the other side.
 But you can use pretty much any fabric you have on hand – as long as it absorbs liquids in some capacity.

 It saves money to use scraps and cuts down on the waste you are creating by reusing something you already have.

-1. Measure and cut.
 Measure two pieces of 10” x 15” fabric (this can be an absorbent piece and a linen, two absorbent fabrics, etc – again, just use whatever you have on hand).
 Then cut.

 Put your sides face to face and pin along the edge.
 Sew all sides 1/4” from the the edge but be sure to leave a small gap to turn the towel inside out!

 Cut the corners so that when you flip the towel inside out, the corners lay nice and flat.

-4, Flip inside out and sew the hole closed.
 Flip the towel inside out and iron along the edges.
 Now, you can sew the hole closed.
 Be sure to get as close to the edge as possible.